alabou/NMOS-MatroxOnly/Transports.md

 - **Specification:** [AMWA IS-04 v1.3](https://specs.amwa.tv/is-04/v1.3)
 - **Applicability:** AMWA IS-04 since v1.3, IS-05 since v1.1

-- The USB transport is a multiplexed transport protocol comprised of data sub-streams.
+- The `usb` transport is a data transport protocol comprising data sub-streams.
+A Sender using the `usb` transport must be associated with a Flow of format `urn:x-nmos:format:data`.
+A Receiver using the `ndi` transport must be of format `urn:x-nmos:format:data`.

 ### UDP
 - **Name:** `urn:x-matrox:transport:udp`